The RV Show was at Dallas Market Hall on February 19th through the 22nd.

 And on and on IT GOES

 It was a Carnival atmosphere in the Exhibitors section.
-Folks shouting out to you to look at their stuff.
+Folks shouting out to you to look at their merchandise.
 It wasn’t always like this.
 My recommendation is to change the atmosphere of that.
 No one wants to be called out like they are at a carnival.
 If they want your product they’ll seek you out.

 I did stop and talk to the Flex Armor roof folks because at some point I’m not going to want to scale my RV anymore to do roof cleaning and maintenance.
 That won’t happen anytime soon, but it will happen at some point.
 Other than that, we just kept moving.